Verge garden pilot program

-Council is anticipating that this pilot program will provide important information to finalise the verge garden guidelines.
-These guidelines will provide clear advice for people wanting to install verge gardens on their nature strip in the future.
+The pilot program will provide important information that will help us finalise the verge garden guidelines.
+These guidelines will detail clear advice for people that want to create a verge garden on their nature strip in the future.

 If you have any questions, please contact Courtney Fink-Downes on: